Become a Service Provider

 A Community Resource Development Plan (CRDP) is developed by each regional center in California with stakeholder input.
 This plan will be used to develop new resources for individuals with developmental disabilities living in the community.

-NBRC gathered stakeholder input via survey and needs assessments to determined the below DRAFT local priorities for the development of NBRC’s Community Resource Development Plan:
+NBRC gathered stakeholder input via survey and needs assessments to determine the DRAFT local priorities below, for the development of NBRC’s Community Resource Development Plan:

 • Dementia Services